Stop Wasting Time on Wrong Activities: The Stage-Based Framework That Frees 14 Hours Weekly and Adds $23K Monthly

 5% Admin (necessary evil)

-Why this distribution:
+Why this distribution

-At $0-$30K, your bottleneck is demand, not delivery capacity.
+At $0–$30K, your bottleneck is demand, not delivery capacity.
 You need clients more than you need perfect systems.
-Every hour spent on sales/marketing directly impacts revenue.
-Every hour spent building elaborate systems doesn’t.
+Every hour spent on sales/marketing directly impacts revenue; every hour spent building elaborate systems doesn’t.

-What 40% sales/marketing looks like:
+What 40% sales/marketing looks like

-On a 50-hour work week, that’s 20 hours weekly:
+On a 50-hour work week, 40% means 20 hours weekly:

 8 hours outreach (cold email, LinkedIn, networking)